d-bl/MAE-gf/docs/snow-stitches/index.md

 [tutorial]: /GroundForge-help/Binche

-Capture thread diagrams
+Capture pair diagrams
 -----------------------

 ![](connect-dots.svg?align=right)

 To capture a pair diagram in GroundForge, you have to distort it until each stitch matches a dot on a square grid.
-Variations or combinations of pair diagrams require new captures.
+Variations or combinations require new captures.

 This page explores other types of recipes for snowflakes with the aim to apply them in multiple frames.
 For this purpose we use the Droste technique: